-The USAID Education in Crisis and Conflict Network (ECCN) is a community of practice composed of USAID education staff, implementing partners and others working to increase equitable access to, and improve the quality of, education in crisis and conflict affected environments.
+The USAID Education in Crisis and Conflict Network (ECCN) is a global community of practice comprised of USAID staff and implementing partners all working together to increase equitable access to education for children and youth in crisis and conflict-affected environments.

 Justin W. van Fleet

-USAID ECCN leadership is governed by a Terms of Reference and will develop work plans that reflect both the broad goal of improving equitable access to education in USAID Goal 3 countries and the more specific objectives that USAID ECCN members believe will help accomplish this goal.
-In addition USAID ECCN will establish a range of working groups and tasks teams that are composed of, open to and led by USAID ECCN members.
+ECCN is governed by a Terms of Reference and executes annual work plans that reflect the broad goal of increasing equitable access to education and more specific strategies to accomplish this goal.
+In addition, ECCN establishes a range of working groups and tasks teams that are composed of, open to and led by ECCN members.

 ECCN is supported by a 9-person Support Team, comprised of:

 - an M&E Specialist: Ash Hartwell;

 - a Protocols and Metrics Specialist: Daniel Lavan;

 - a Communications, Events and Logistics Specialist: Bettina Dembek; and

 - a Project Assistant: Sabeen Hassanali Faizullah standing in for Amy Deal.